james-e-morris/hx711-multi/README.md

 # hx711-multi

-HX711 class to sample a single 24-bit ADC or multiple with Python 3 on a Raspberry Pi Rasperry Pi Zero, 2 or 3
+HX711 class to sample a 24-bit ADC (or multiple) with Python 3 on a Raspberry Pi Rasperry Pi Zero, 2 or 3

 Description
 -----------
-This library allows to configure and read from one or multiple HX711 load cells with a Raspberry Pi.
+This library allows to configure and read from one or multiple HX711 ADCs with a Raspberry Pi.
 It was developed and tested in Python 3.8 on Raspberry Pi 4B with Raspberry Pi OS Lite v5.10.

 Capabilities: